-We are so happy to feature Elizabeth who is presenting the project titled, Blank Space, at our event on November 26th!
+We were so happy to feature Elizabeth who presented the project titled, Blank Space, at our event on November 26th!
 Read more about her project below:

 Blank Space is a creative space in Oslo that works in countless aspects of the visual art and design community, since our inception in May 2013.
 Our visual art house works to make the art scene in Norway stronger, healthier, inclusive, diverse, and representational of the artists working in it.

 We are divided in four separate, but equal, parts:

 - GALLERY (minimum of 6 exhibitions per year)